kessler-frost/anvyl/README.md

 To use the AI agent features, you'll need a model provider running locally:

-1. **Install a model provider**: Options include LMStudio, Ollama, or other OpenAI-compatible providers
+1. **Install a model provider**: LM Studio (recommended), Ollama, or other OpenAI-compatible providers
-2. **Load a model**: Download and load a model like `llama-3.2-3b-instruct`
+2. **Load a model**: Download and load a model like `qwen/qwen3-4b`
 3. **Start the API server**: Enable the local server in your model provider
-4. **Start Anvyl agent**: `anvyl agent up --model-provider-url http://localhost:11434/v1 --model llama-3.2-3b-instruct --mcp-server-url http://localhost:4201/mcp`
+4. **Start Anvyl agent**: `anvyl agent up --model-provider-url http://localhost:1234/v1 --model qwen/qwen3-4b --mcp-server-url http://localhost:4201/mcp`

 ## 📚 Examples